M-o-a-T/moat-kv/docs/source/server_protocol.rst

 All strings are required to be UTF-8 encoded.

-TODO: investigate whether replicating Serf in Python would make sense.
+TODO: investigate whether replicating the Serf protocol in Python would make sense.

 ++++++++++
 Data types